What is CME?

 CME – Continuing Medical Education

 Traditionally, the word CME has stood for Continuing Medical Education.
 It is a mechanism for the medical professionals to stay abreast of the rapidly evolving practices in medicine.
-In the COVID era, it has become even more essential for medical practitioners to keep up with the mode of treatment developing in conjunction with the feedback from the medical community.
+In the post-COVID era, it has become even more essential for medical practitioners to keep up with the mode of treatment developing in conjunction with the feedback from the medical community.
 Hence, faster communication is the need of the hour.

 CME INDIA is an initiative dedicated to Continuing Medical Education but has a slightly different understanding of what the term CME stands for.
 As CME INDIA fosters dynamic medical education 24×7 via its WhatsApp groups, the term CME, in our context, more appropriately means Continuous Medical Education.